kevinchanaka/ansible-kubernetes-cluster/README.md

 Ansible playbook to provision a kubernetes cluster via kubeadm

+This playbook is only supported for Ubuntu 20 LTS instances but should also work for Ubuntu 18 LTS

 ## Preparation

 Run the following commands to prepare Python virtual environment for Ansible